 What does this mean for you?

-For those working in the world of finance, targeting consumers based on their financial indicators is a key part of finding those prospects who are most likely to convert.
-Information such as personal income, net worth, homeownership, and several behaviors related to one’s financial well-being have long been used by advertisers when customizing an audience to the product/service.
+Advisors often used income-based targeting options to find qualified prospects.
+Net worth, homeownership, and financial behaviors have long been used by advertisers when customizing an audience.
 Beginning June 30, those parameters will no longer be able to be used for creating new or editing existing campaigns.
 On October 1, any ads using data gleaned from partner categories will no longer be delivered.

 Does this spell the end of Facebook advertising?
 No, absolutely not.
-Despite the platform’s overhaul and accompanying frustrations, Facebook will still remain one of the most valuable ad platforms available.
-Even after the third-party data is gone, the remaining demographic, behavioral and interest categories will still allow you to finely-tune your customized target audience.
+Facebook will still remain one of the most valuable ad platforms available.
+Even after the third-party data is gone, the remaining demographic, behavioral and interest categories will remain.
 You’ll just have to be a little more creative when doing so.
 Here are a few tips that can help you work around the changes to Facebook’s advertising platform:

-- Geotarget Affluent Communities: You can no longer use Facebook to specifically target homeowners who make at least $75,000 a year.
-But, you can use what you know about your own area to geotarget your ads to reach those living in neighborhoods that would likely be populated by people who fall under that demographic.
-Geotargeting is a commonly used parameter that can be used to create a customized audience of Facebook users living in a specific area.
+You can no longer use Facebook to specifically target homeowners who make at least $75,000 a year.
+However, you can use what you know about your own city to geo-target consumers who live or work in a specific area.
+This is a good tactic that can be used to create a customized audience of potential prospects.

-- Replace Behaviors with Similar/Relevant Interests: Just because Facebook is no longer going use consumer profile data from third-party companies, that doesn’t mean they’ve stopped learning everything they can about its users.
-The social media giant uses internet activity such as web browsing and Page “likes” to create comprehensive profiles of its users.
-If you ever expressed an interest in clog dancing, Facebook probably knows it and has you tagged as someone who might be receptive to an ad about clog shoes.
+While Facebook ditched third-party data, that doesn’t mean they’ve stopped learning everything they can about its users.
+The social media giant uses a variety of online activity to create comprehensive profiles of its users.
+This includes visited websites and Page “likes.”
+If you ever expressed an interest in clog dancing, Facebook thinks you might be receptive to an ad about clog shoes.
 The same goes for those who have searched for things like annuities, retirement, and life insurance.
 This approach might take some experimentation but can be an effective workaround in the absence of third-party data.

-- DIY: Facebook’s new targeting policies apply to consumer info compiled by third-party data mining companies such as Acxiom and Experian.
+Facebook’s targeting policies apply to info compiled by third-party data mining companies.
 But the rules do not prohibit businesses from targeting people based on data they’ve collected themselves.
 Consider using surveys, forms, or landing pages to help build an audience of consumers who want to see your ad.

 This is where we can help.
 If you’d like to learn more about how to keep ahead of the curve, call us today.